smiakchilo/aem-crash-course/lessons/2.12/part1.md

 ![Service config in Felix console](img/service-config-felix.png)

 As you make a change and press "Save", the new config is applied to the service.
-If it has a `@Modified` method, it is fired.
-Otherwise `@Activate`-annotated method is fired. <small>Knowing this, one day, you may want to open the config and click "Save" without making any changes.
+If it has a `@Modified`-annotated method, the method is fired.
+Otherwise, `@Activate`-annotated method is fired. <small>Knowing this, one day, you may want to open the config and click "Save" without making any changes.
 Thus you effectively "restart" the service - or rather trigger some cleanup/restarting logic that could be conceived in the `@Activate`-annotated method.</small>

 ### Setting config with the project code